-The Small Tortoiseshell is a common and widespread resident throughout Britain although there has been an alarming reduction in numbers since the mid 1990s.
+The Small Tortoiseshell was a common and widespread resident throughout Britain but there has been an alarming reduction in numbers since the mid 1990s with 2023 and 2024 being the two worst years since 1976.
 It is widely thought that a parasitic fly Sturmia bella is largely responsible for the decline.
 The parasite is an immigrant from Europe and has increased in numbers owing to global warming which seems to correlate with the drop in the butterfly's abundance.
-However, between 2005 and 2014, numbers picked up, spectacularly so in 2013 and 2014 (Fox et al.) which may suggest that the species is building up a resistance to the parasitic fly although the last few years have seen abundance drop again still indicating a significant long-term downward trend.
+However, between 2005 and 2014, numbers picked up, spectacularly so in 2013 and 2014 (Fox et al.) which may suggest that the species was building up a resistance to the parasitic fly.
 Another possible reason for the fall in numbers is the application of neonicotinoid pesticides on field margins where wild flowers and larval foodplants can absorb chemicals adversely impacting insects including butterflies (Gilburn et al.).
 The situation In Hertfordshire and Middlesex reflects what is occurring nationwide in terms of abundance (Wood, 2016).

 United Kingdom | Herts & Middx | |||